Group writing mindset in a nutshell

 # Being well-prepared

 Planning ahead of time, smart coordination and leadership as well as an equal division of labor, and equal sharing of responsibilities, are crucial as far as good strategies for collaborative writing are concerned.
 This should cover both the editing and reviewing phases, and embrace such elements as criteria for success and content outline.
-Other important prerequisites are everyone’s dependability, thoughtfulness, and courtesy when communicating with other team members.
+Other important prerequisites are everyone’s dependability, thoughtfulness, and courtesy when communicating with other group members.

 # Trading places within the writing assignment

-To keep team members engaged and make them feel responsible for the project some authors suggest that every team member should take on at least two of the relevant roles within the content-creation process.
+To keep team members engaged and make them feel responsible for the collaborative writing project some authors suggest that every group member should take on at least two of the relevant roles within the content-creation process.
 These roles may include writers, editors, group leaders, graphic designers, etc., and they may overlap when necessary.
 This flexibility can be treated as a general rule for the right approach to the issue of the strategies collaborative writing involves.

 # Juggling with options and strategies

-Writing strategies are not something set in stone for any particular team and it’s definitely worth being flexible in this regard.
-This is especially true since, within modern organizations, a single team of contributors is hardly ever involved in multiple projects.
+Writing strategies are not set in stone for any particular team and it’s definitely worth being flexible in this regard.
+This is especially true since, within modern organizations, a single team of contributors is hardly ever involved in multiple group projects.
 For this reason, it’s good to be open to different solutions for different assignments and use cases.

 The strategies to choose from include: